Conrad Russell (letter writer): Life

 Russell was the youngest of the six children of Lord Arthur Russell and Laura, the daughter of Paul Louis Jules, Vicomte de Peyronnet.
 He was accordingly a nephew of the Duke of Bedford, and a cousin of the philosopher Bertrand Russell, as well as of the latter's son, his namesake Conrad Russell.
 He was educated privately, at home and abroad, before attending Balliol College, Oxford, where he formed part of a celebrated generation which included his friends Raymond Asquith, John Buchan, Aubrey Herbert, and Auberon Herbert.

 Post Oxford, Russell engaged in a number of occupations (including employment in the Colonial Office and in the City), none of which he found wholly satisfactory.
-In the First World War he served in (among other units) the Bedfordshire Yeomanry and the 8th Hussars.
+In World War 1, he served in (among other units) the Bedfordshire Yeomanry and the 8th Hussars.
 A number of his friends were killed and he developed a life long aversion to military life.

-After the war Russell took up farming.
+After the war, Russell took up farming.
 Among his closest friends was Katharine Asquith, the widow of his old friend Raymond Asquith.
-In 1927 Russell took a lease of a farm on her family estate (Mells Manor, in Somerset) and there he remained for most of the remainder of his life.
+In 1927, Russell took a lease of a farm on her family estate (Mells Manor, in Somerset) and there he remained for most of the remainder of his life.
 Having once unsuccessfully proposed marriage to Mrs Asquith, he subsequently devoted himself to purportedly chaste (if flirtatious) love affairs with Diana Cooper and Daphne Thynne, both of them married and rather younger than him.